dexter21767-dev/stremio-addon-sdk/docs/README.md

 * `port`
 * `cacheMaxAge` (in seconds); `cacheMaxAge` means the `Cache-Control` header being set to `max-age=$cacheMaxAge`
 * `static`: path to a directory of static files to be served; e.g. `/public`
-* `middlewares`: Array of functions or middleware objects to be used in the express router, will be added in the same order in the array.
+* `modules`: Array of functions or module objects to be used in the express router, will be added in the same order in the array.
-        `middleware object` object with following properties:
+        `module object` object with following properties:
             - `route`: A string or regex representing the route to attach the function to.
             - `function`: express middleware function.